LLNL/sundials/doc/shared/nvectors/NVector_Operations.rst

    where *c* is an array of scalars, :math:`x_j` is a vector in the vector array *X*, :math:`y_{k,j}` is a vector in the array of vector arrays *YY*, and :math:`z_{k,j}` is an output vector in the array of vector arrays *ZZ*.
-The operation returns 0 for success and a non-zero value otherwise.
+The operation returns a :c:type:`SUNErrCode`.

    Usage: